-Heinze et al. (1991) have increased the marine PO4 inventory by 30% in the three-dimensional Hamburg ocean-sediment model.
+Heinze et al. (1991) have increased the marine PO4 inventory by 30 % in the 3-D Hamburg ocean-sediment model.
 They have found that atmospheric CO2 decreased by 60 ppm and the Pacific CaCO3 saturation horizon deepened by roughly 900 m.
 Sigman et al. (1998) only let low-latitude production rise upon a 30%-increase in whole-ocean PO4 inventory in the CYCLOPS box model.
-They find an increase of 32% in low-latitude export production together with a CO2 reduction of 32 ppm in the ocean-only setting.
-When CaCO3 sedimentation is additionally taken into account the simulated CO2 decline is only of 19 ppm.
-As opposed to our results, the sedimentary response in their simulation is to counteract the CO2 drawdown resulting from strengthened biologcial pumps.
-Sigman et al. (1998) find a mean global shoaling in

-$CaCO_3$ saturation depth of 500 m, whereas here we obtain only a modest deepening.
+They find an increase of 32 % in low-latitude export production together with a CO2 reduction of 32 ppm in the ocean-only setting.
+When CaCO3 sedimentation is additionally taken into account, the simulated CO2 decline is only of 19 ppm.
+As opposed to our results, the sedimentary response in their simulation is to counteract the CO2 drawdown resulting from strengthened biological pumps.
+Sigman et al. (1998) find a mean global shoaling in $CaCO_3$ saturation depth of 500 m, whereas here we obtain only a modest deepening.

 The reason for this discrepancy is mainly the fact that POC burial is not taken into account explicitly by Sigman et al. (1998).
 The nutrient-feedback is thus not considered.
-In our simulations, the loss of nutrients through excess POC burial on the one hand draws carbon out of the ocean and on the other hand limits excess $CaCO_3$ export such that $CaCO_3$ compensation has only a minor effect opposing the CO_2 reduction.

-The impact of $CaCO_3$ compensation on atmospheric CO_2 is seen in a small increase occurring after 30 kyr (Fig. 4a, red line).
+In our simulations, the loss of nutrients through excess POC burial on the one hand draws carbon out of the ocean and on the other hand limits excess CaCO3 export in such a way that CaCO3 compensation has only a minor effect opposing the CO2 reduction.
+The impact of CaCO3 compensation on atmospheric CO2 is seen in a small increase occurring after 30 kyr (Fig. 4a, red line).

 The following conclusions emerge.
-Perturbations in global burial fluxes due to ocean processes are removed on a multi-millennial time scale to re-establish the balance between removal of organic matter, CaCO3, and opal by burial and corresponding weathering inputs from rivers and winds.
+Perturbations in global burial fluxes due to ocean processes are removed on a multimillennial time scale to re-establish the balance between removal of organic matter, CaCO3, and opal by burial and corresponding weathering inputs from rivers and winds.
 As a consequence of this sedimentary compensation, some proxy signals that arise from changes in the internal ocean carbon cycle are partly or completely muted with time (see also next Sect.
 3.3).
 Differences in proxies between distant time periods, for instance between the LGM and the late Holocene, may therefore partly reflect changes in the balance of the weathering-sedimentation cycle.

-Kohfeld et al. (2005) compared productivity records for the late Holocene, the Last Glacial Maximum and marine isotope stage 5a to d.
-They concluded that export pro-20 duction was globally higher during the LGM than during either stage 5a-5d or the Late Holocene.
+Kohfeld et al. (2005) compared productivity records for the late Holocene, the Last Glacial Maximum and marine isotope stage 5a to 5d.
+They concluded that export production was globally higher during the LGM than during either stage 5a-5d or the Late Holocene.
 They suggest a limited role for the marine biological cycle to explain glacial-interglacial CO2 variations.
-Our results indicate that such a conclusion should be viewed with caution as differences in proxies might also be related to imbalances in the weathering-sedimentation cycle.
-The role of these imbalances should also be

-25 considered when analyzing whole ocean changes in δ^{13} C to infer variations in organic matter pools (Shackleton, 1977; Bird et al., 1994), in the atmospheric $\delta^{13}C{CO_2}$ signature (Leuenberger et al., 1992), or the evolution of nitrogen and silicate isotope signatures.
+Our results indicate that such a conclusion should be viewed with caution, because differences in proxies might also be related to imbalances in the weatheringsedimentation cycle.
+Potential secular trends arising from these imbalances should also be considered when analyzing whole ocean changes in δ^{13} C to infer variations in organic matter pools (Shackleton, 1977; Bird et al., 1994) or in atmospheric $\delta^{13}C{CO_2}$ (Leuenberger et al., 1992), as well as when interpreting the recorded evolution of nitrogen and silicate isotope signatures (Deutsch et al., 2004; De La Rocha, 2006).